JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation/User Acceptance Testing.md

 <h4>Negatives:</h4>

-- Can't see all of the users information on the matched card.
+- Can't see all of the users' information on the matched card.

 <h4>General feedback:</h4>